 Beloved brothers, our Lord and Savior sometimes gives us instruction by words and sometimes by actions.
 His very deeds are our commands; and whenever he acts silently he is teaching us what we should do.
-For example, he sends his disciples out to preach two by two, because the precept of charity is twofold-love of God and of one’s neighbour.
+For example, he sends his disciples out to preach two by two, because the precept of charity is twofold-love of God and of one’s neighbor.

-The Lord sends his disciples out to preach in two’s in order to teach us silently that whoever fails in charity toward his neighbour should by no means take upon himself the office of preaching.
+The Lord sends his disciples out to preach in two’s in order to teach us silently that whoever fails in charity toward his neighbor should by no means take upon himself the office of preaching.

 Rightly is it said that he sent them ahead of him into every city and place where he himself was to go.
 For the Lord follows after the preachers, because preaching goes ahead to prepare the way, and then when the words of exhortation have gone ahead and established truth in our minds, the Lord comes to live within us.
 To those who preach Isaiah says: Prepare the way of the Lord, make straight the paths of our God.